Man shot at Springfield gas station pronounced dead

 SPRINGFIELD, Mass.
-(AP) — A man shot at a Massachusetts gas station has died of his injuries.
+(AP) — A man shot at a Massachusetts gas station this week has died of his injuries.

-Police say they responded to the Mobil station on Main Street in Springfield at about 2:30 a.m.
+Police responded to the Mobil station on Main Street in Springfield at about 2:30 a.m.
 Thursday where they found the victim suffering from a single gunshot wound.

 He was taken to a hospital and pronounced dead at 3:30 a.m.